Eric-Arellano/resource-conservation/README.md

 ## Object-oriented approach
 This CSE 110 class is the first time I was exposed to *object oriented programming*.

-I entirely redesigned my project around OOP after learning this concept, and tried to create the program so that it can be used for *any resource conservation*.
-Right now it's for water conservation, but can just as easily be used for looking at miles driven by someone.
+I entirely redesigned my project around OOP after learning this concept, and in particular refactored the program so that it can be used for *any resource conservation*.
+The user just has to instantiate a new usage like "car", and the app will adapt the program from there.

-## Issues
+## Initial Issues
-Please note this was a project for my first semester ever of programming, so I know a lot of this has issues!
-This was before I read *Code Complete* and before programming really started to click.
+Since I did this project my very first semester of programming (and before reading *Code Complete*), it had a lot of issues.

+I've tried to fix most through significant refactoring.

-#### Poor abstraction and class contracts
+#### Very poor original abstraction and class contracts
-I did this project before reading *Code Complete*, so didn't know about ideas like *class contracts*, *encapsulation*, and *abstraction*.
+I did this project before reading *Code Complete*, so the original project had very poor abstraction and encapsulation.
+Every class knew about each other, every class outputted to the console instead of just one controller, and side effects abounded.

-Consequently, even after refactoring, the project's design could still be improved.

 #### No GUI
 This was before I had learned how to build GUIs, so the program just uses console dialogs.

 ## Refactoring

-I've refactored this project in two main stages:
-1. Cleanup of contracts, code style, abstraction, etc (Sept 2016).
-Particularly focused on DRY, One Responsibility principle, and abstraction/encapsulation.
-2. Addition of Unit Tests + Java 7/8 (Nov 2016).
-Unit tests led to fixing remaining logic errors and improved ease of general refactoring.
-Added Path API and Lambda/Stream to better leverage API.
+#### Abstraction, One Responsibility, DRY, Encapsulation
+Significantly reworked class design and methods to follow best practices; limiting access to unnecessary information and classes, ensuring each method and class only does one thing; controlling the level of abstraction; using helper functions and classes to fight duplication.

+#### More readable code
+Significantly improved names, layout, and comments for readability.

+#### Add unit tests
+This sparked fixing logical errors and other refactorings, and enabled such drastic refactoring without fear.

+#### Leverage Java APIs
+Added support for Java 7/8, e.g. Lambdas/Stream, Path API, and Collections API.

+#### Implement Model View Controller design
+Extracted all console interface into new module, and decoupled object information from presentation.

+Allows for easier extension from console app to JavaFx app.

 ## What I learned
 Above all, this project taught me how to take a programming project from initial conception to release.